repairvision/repairvision.github.io/_pages/consistencyrules/index.md

 #### OCL Constraint

 ```
-constraint TheOppositeOfAContainmentReferenceMustNotBeAContainmentReference
+/*
-message 'The opposite of a containment reference must not be a containment reference'
+The opposite of a containment reference must not be a containment reference
+*/

 context EReference